 Any size donation is appreciated or join our Fund Raising Committee to help keep the Environmental Studies Center open so that we can offer the 5th grade program(The Mud Walk).
-Donations will make it possible to keep the Center open so we can offer the programming.
 Checks, credit cards and online donation information is available on the SCPS Environmental Studies Website.

 Thanks to the Generous Support of the Community we will be open for for the 2011-2012 school year.
 We still have work to do to secure the future of the Center.

 We are extremely grateful for the ONE time grant that will be shared with the Student Museum.
 This grant was given by a unanimous vote by Seminole County Board of County Commissioners.

 Thanks to the 7 schools collecting Mud Bucket donations totaling $3,194.64.

 While the first chapter in the Funding Crisis Story has a happy ending, we must continue to raise funds.
 As the schools will face more funding cuts in the coming years.

 We now are able to accept online Donations.

 Click here to Donate and Help save the Mud Walk.

 The Problem continued in 10-11 but we were able to offer the programs to the Seminole County Fifth grade.
 With your help this will not be the last group of Fifth graders to experience the MUD Walk.

 Thanks to you, our doors were open for the 2010-2011 school year.
 We are extremely grateful for the opportunity to continue educating the students of Seminole County about the world in which they live and depend upon for a healthy environment.
 "Thank you!" to the School Board for keeping the Environmental Studies Center open.
 The budget allocation is extremely difficult with the cuts and The Friends of the Environmental Center are pleased that the School Board recognizes the value of our programs.